wp-cli/handbook/repository-management.md

 Used states:

 * `state:unconfirmed` - The bug/problem in the issue could not be replicated yet or might be related to the reporter's environment.
 * `state:unsupported` - The issue is outside of the scope of a bug report and cannot be supported on GitHub.
 The reporter should be pointed towards one of the [support channels](http://wp-cli.org/#support).

+#### Command

+The labels that define what specific command a given issue/pull request is related to are prefix with `command:`.

+Some examples:

+* `command:core` - Relates to one or more of the subcommands under the `wp core` parent command.
+* `command:cli-check-update` - Relates to the `wp cli check-update` command.
+* `command:post-meta-update` - Relates to the `wp post-meta update` command.

 ### Required Labels

 Some labels have a special meaning and/or might be used for automated workflows down the road.
 These are required across all official packages.